All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 The NHS can also provide you with addiction help.

-Before being admitted to rehab, individuals will first undergo an initial assessment to determine their addiction’s severity and the type of care they may require in the later stages of rehabilitation.
+Before being admitted to rehab, individuals will first undergo an initial psychiatric assessment to determine their addiction’s severity and the type of care they may require in the later stages of rehabilitation.

 This should not be viewed as a diagnosis, but more like a screening to assess the most effective course of treatment.